 - Caffeine: May temporarily boost metabolism and curb appetite.

-- Cla (conjugated linoleic acid): Some studies suggest it helps reduce body fat, though results vary.
+- CLA (conjugated linoleic acid): Some studies suggest it helps reduce body fat, though results vary.

 Safety and Efficacy of Supplements